GeoscienceAustralia/ptha/propagation/SWALS/examples/README.md

 * nesting_reflection -- This is a simple 1D plane wave propagation test problem which includes a nested grid.

-* parabolic_canal -- This compares the model with a 2D analytical solution for flow in a parabolic canal, which also includes a coriolis term and periodic wetting and drying.
+* parabolic_canal -- This compares the model with a 2D analytical solution for flow in a parabolic canal, which also includes a Coriolis term and periodic wetting and drying.

 * paraboloid_bowl -- This compares the model with a 2D analytical solution for flow in a paraboloid bowl, which is periodic with strong wetting and drying.